Dieter Vieweger: Director of archaeological institutes

+In March 2007, a close cooperation between the German Archaeological Institute and the DEI was initiated with a ceremony at the Federal Foreign Office in Berlin.
+Following that the DEI then also became a Research Centre of the German Archaeological Institute.
+The GPIA works closely and trustfully with the Israeli, Palestinian and Jordanian archaeological authorities.
+It maintains simultaneous excavations in Jordan, in Israel and in the A-region of Palestine.
+Under Vieweger's directorship, the institute was officially recognised as a scientific institution by state authorities in both Israel and Jordan and accorded as status equivalent to that of national academic faculties.

 Dieter Vieweger has been the director of the Biblical Archaeological Institute (BAI) since 1999.
 The BAI Wuppertal promotes in particular geophysical prospection in archaeology, terrestrial photogrammetry, archaeometry (focus: research into the history of technology in ancient crafts) and experimental archaeology.
 The institute's first long-term archaeological research project ('Gadara Region Project') began in 2001.